 Figure R 1.
 3D plot of background model with three covariates

 Then we used beta-binomial and binomial model by only correcting the replication timing effect.
-Our method gives 108 positives including all true positives, and binomial test gives 48505 positives (BH adjusted P<0.05).
+Our method gives 108 positives—including all true positives—and the binomial test gives 48,505 positives (BH adjusted P<0.05).

 2. Permutation studies

-For each variant in a set of whole genome sequencing data, find a new position in 25kb neighboring region (12.5k and 12.5k up and downstream each).
+For each variant in a set of whole genome sequencing data, find a new position in a 25kb neighboring region (12.5k and 12.5k up and downstream each).
 Then we tested all the noncoding regions on the original and permuted data set.
 Since the permuted size 25kb is relatively large as compared to the test region, a better method is supposed to give less or even no positives on the permuted data set.
 The P values were given in the updated Fig. S13 in Text S1.
-From the Q-Q plots of the P values, it can be seen that LARVA provides less number of positives in larger regions, such as DHS, TF, Promoter and UTRs.
+From the Q-Q plots of the P values, it can be seen that LARVA yields fewer positives in larger regions, such as DHS, TF, Promoter and UTRs.
 In very small regions such as ultra sensitive and ultra conserved regions, the two methods gives similar performance.

 --Ref2.3 – P-values for all genes –